arunava-webdev4u/the-cinephile/README.md

 # 📽️ The Cinephile
-An API-only **(Backend)** Rails application that allows users to create and manage their favourite movie lists, fetch trending movies & TV shows review movies and interact with other cinephiles.
-It uses TMDB api under the hood.
+An API-only **(Backend)** Rails application that allows users to create and manage their favorite movie lists, fetch trending movies & TV shows, review movies, and interact with other cinephiles.

 ## 🛠️ Tech Stack
 ***The frontend part is available here: [The Cinephile Frontend](https://github.com/arunava-webdev4u/the-cinephile-frontend)***